tbalz2319/RapidRepoPull/README.md

 ## Description

-- This program uses Python to install multiple repos
+- This program uses Python to clone multiple security related repos using threading and multiprocessing

 ## Goal